kitchej/TCPLib/Documentation/docs.md

 ### TCPServer Methods

 - `from_socket(soc: socket.socket, max_clients: int)`
-  Class method that creates a `TCPServer` object from an existing bound socket.
+  Class method that creates a `TCPServer` object from an existing socket.
   Returns a new `TCPServer` instance.
   > ⚠️ If `bind()` or `listen()` are called on the socket **before** `TCPServer.start()`, an exception will be raised.